peacefulotter/disco-experiments/README.md

 $ bun train.ts {backendname} # run training, backendname=cpu|tensorflow|wasm
 ```

+# Notes

+-   CPU backend is way too slow because it is single threaded only (as far as I know).
+Multi threaded is possible using the WebAssembly backend but it does not work as of now.
+The backend is supported in the code and should work fine but a TFJS error is raised during training: `Uncaught (in promise) Error: Kernel 'UnsortedSegmentSum' not registered for backend 'wasm'`.
+From my understanding, some layers of GPT is not yet supported for this backend.
+The issue has been reported under: https://github.com/tensorflow/tfjs/issues/8082

 ## WandB

 The pytorch tests work with wandb, but since the @wandb/sdk npm package is broken, the training statistics from **both** the browser and node versions need to be exported to wandb manually.
 A script has been made for this: